apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Determines the duration for which the backup should be retained.
-All backups older than this period will be
+<p>retentionPeriod determines a duration up to which the backup should be kept.
-removed by the controller.</p>
+controller will remove all backups that are older than the RetentionPeriod.
-<p>For example, RetentionPeriod of <code>30d</code> will keep only the backups of last 30 days.
+For example, RetentionPeriod of <code>30d</code> will keep only the backups of last 30 days.
 Sample duration format:</p>
 <ul>
 <li>years: 	2y</li>